-Myopia (also known as nearsightedness) represents a vision condition in which an object close to the eye is seen clearly, whereas objects farther away appear blurred.
-The name is derived from the Greek term “muopia”, which means “close to the eyes”.
-The condition occurs if the eyeball is too long or the cornea (clear outermost layer of the eye) has too much curvature; as a result, the light that enters the eye lacks adequate focus, so distant objects look blurred.
+Myopia, which is also known as nearsightedness, represents a vision condition in which an object close to the eye is seen clearly, whereas objects farther away appear blurred.
+The name is derived from the Greek term “muopia,” which means “close to the eyes.”

-The cause and adequate treatment of myopia have been debated for decades, but the exact mechanism of the disease remains unclear.
+The cause and adequate treatment of myopia have been debated for decades; however, the exact mechanism of the disease remains unclear.
 Prolonged near work was once suspected to lead to progressive myopia through the direct physical effect of prolonged accumulation, but current theory suggests that prolonged near work leads to myopia as the consequence of the blurred retinal image that occurs during near focus.

-A severe myopia predisposes the affected individual for various eye disorders later in life, which might include retinal detachment, glaucoma, cataracts and macular degeneration.
-These complications can lead to permanent visual impairment, making myopia sixth leading cause of vision loss.
-Therefore it is of utter most importance to schedule regular eye examinations by an ophthalmologist in order to observe changes in the retina that might lead to retinal detachment, but also other vision problems.
+Severe myopia predisposes the affected individual to various eye disorders later in life, which might include retinal detachment, glaucoma, cataracts, and macular degeneration.
+These complications can lead to permanent visual impairment, making myopia the sixth leading cause of vision loss.
+Therefore, it is of the uttermost importance to schedule regular eye examinations by an ophthalmologist in order to observe changes in the retina that might lead to retinal detachment, as well as other vision problems.

-Myopia can be broadly classified by age of onset as pathological, school age or adult onset.
-A classification by clinical entity is usually employed in clinical setting, which differentiates between simple myopia, nocturnal myopia, degenerative myopia, pseudomyopia and induced (acquired) myopia.
+Myopia can be broadly classified by age of onset as school-age or adult-onset.
+The classification by a clinical entity is usually employed in a clinical setting, which differentiates between simple myopia, nocturnal myopia, degenerative myopia, pseudomyopia, and induced, or acquired, myopia.
 The aforementioned classification by degree of myopia according to the refractive error in diopters is also often used.

 Epidemiology of the condition

-The incidence of myopia has increased over the past 50 years, and estimates now say that this condition affects around 1.6 billion people worldwide, with numbers expected to rise up to 2.5 billion by 2020.
-The disease epidemiology within sampled population often varies with age, sex, race, ethnicity, occupation, place of residence, environment, as well as other factors.
-Difference in data collection methods and variability in testing hinders comparisons of prevalence and progression of the disease.
+The incidence of myopia has increased over the past 50 years.
+In fact, estimates now indicate that this condition affects around 2.6 billion people worldwide.
+The disease epidemiology within a sampled population often varies with age, sex, race, ethnicity, occupation, place of residence, environment, as well as other factors.
+The difference in data collection methods and variability in testing hinders comparisons of prevalence and progression of the disease.

-A myriad of studies have shown that the incidence of myopia increases with level of education; some research also pointed to the correlation between myopia and a higher IQ, perhaps due to the confounding factor of formal education.
-Other studies correlated certain personal traits (such as values, school achievements, time spent in reading, language abilities and sport activities) with the occurrence of myopia in the students.
+A myriad of studies has shown that the incidence of myopia increases with the level of education.
+Some research also pointed to the correlation between myopia and a higher IQ, perhaps due to the confounding factor of formal education.
+Other studies correlated certain personal traits, such as values, school achievements, time spent in reading, language abilities, and sports activities, with the occurrence of myopia in the students.

-In conclusion, myopia is considered one of the most common disorders of the eye, thus proper measures to control this rapid surge in incidence are urgently needed.
+Myopia is considered one of the most common disorders of the eye; therefore, proper measures to control this rapid surge in incidence are urgently needed.
 Steady progress has been made in the field of human myopia genetics, but there is much still to be done.
 Environmental factors that also have a considerable influence on the development of myopia must be addressed, and every patient should be advised about available treatment options.